Major US military exercises with S.Korea 'suspended indefinitely' - Journal du Cameroun

 In the latest step to ease cross-border friction, the two Koreas held their highest-level military talks in over a decade Thursday in the Demilitarized Zone that divides the two countries.

-In a joint statement the two sides agreed to restore their military communication lines and to halt “hostile acts”, Yonhap news agency reported.
-But they made little headway on a plan to get their defense ministers to meet, Yonhap added.
+In a joint statement the two sides agreed to restore their military communication lines and to halt “hostile acts,” Yonhap news agency reported.

+And Russian President Vladimir Putin conveyed to a senior North Korean official an invitation for Kim to visit Russia, as he praised the results of the summit.

+It was “without doubt just the first step towards a full-blown settlement,” Putin said.

 Trump had raised eyebrows by describing his own country’s drills on the Korean peninsula as “provocative,” a term used by the North for the exercises.